How To Survive Your First Piercing

-Additionally, piercings are highly customizable because you can mix and match different pieces of jewelry for the same spot to go with your outfit or mood.
+Additionally, piercings are highly customizable because you can mix and match different pieces of jewellery for the same spot to go with your outfit or mood.
 You could go for the classic gold or silver stud on some days and opt for something bejewelled on other days.
 Or maybe, you prefer piercings with a plain black or anodized finish.

 Our tips for a great first time

-Before you start letting your mind run and daydreaming about jewelry, it’s best to step back and think a few things through before you go in to get a piercing.
+Before you start letting your mind run and daydreaming about jewellery, it's best to step back and think a few things through before you go in to get a piercing.
 There are a few things you need to keep in mind before you start blinging out your body.

 Always Go to a (Great) Professional

 While it can seem tempting to try and pierce yourself to save costs, you incur a higher chance of infection and an unsuccessful piercing.
 When you go to a reputable professional, you are guaranteed that the procedure will be safe, the pain will be minimal and your individual needs will be recognized.

 A body piercer worth his or her salt has gone through rigorous training and apprenticeship to become qualified and reputable at their craft.
 It pays off to choose one who might be a bit more pricey but knows what they are doing.
 If you have multiple options, shop around, and select the one you are most comfortable with.
 If there are not many options nearby, check out the offerings the next town over, or even make a weekend out of it, if the drive is too far away.